 3. If both parents have GH

 It should be emphasised that the proportions cited above are averages for the whole population.
-In any particular family where both parents are carriers (scenario 1 above) it is possible for all children to be affected, all to be carriers, or for all to be normal.
+Thus, for example, in any particular family where both parents are carriers (scenario 1 above) it is possible for all children to be affected, all to be carriers, or for all to be clear.

-How recessive inheritance works when both parents are carriers is also shown in this diagram:
+How recessive inheritance works when both parents are carriers (scenario 1) is also shown in this diagram:

 The Celtic link

-GH is sometimes described as ‘the Celtic curse’.
-Though not a particularly attractive phrase, it does underscore the fact that those people with Celtic ancestry are far more likely to be affected.
+GH is sometimes described as The Celtic Curse.
+Although this is not a particularly attractive phrase, it does underscore the fact that those people with Celtic ancestry are far more likely to be affected.

-Thus there are much higher rates of GH in Scotland, Ireland, the North-West of England, Northern Franc and Northern Spain than elsewhere.
+Thus there are much higher rates of GH in Scotland, Ireland (especially), the North-West of England, Northern Franc e and Northern Spain than elsewhere.
 The same applies to other parts of the world to where people from these areas subsequently migrated.